Cool neighborhoods, drink-and-dine hot spots and spectacular vistas: all good reasons why visitors fall for this lovely lotusland metropolis.

 Celebrate the holiday season by singing along to your favorite holiday tunes aboard the Vancouver Holiday Karaoke Trolley.
 The festively decorated trolley will take you to two Vancouver holiday events – Bright Nights in Stanley Park and the Festival of Lights at VanDusen Botanical Garden.

-Your journey to British Columbia & the Canadian Rockies starts here.
-You'll find the tools to plan your adventure: where to go and when, how much to budget, plus indepth info on adrenalin-pumping activities, jaw-dropping nature and a full menu of lively foodie and festival scenes.
+Your journey to Vancouver starts here.
+You'll find the tools to plan your adventure: where to go, how much to budget, plus in-depth info on travelling with kids.